Fuechs/Fux/README.md

 ###### A Versatile and Innovative Language

 Fux is a modern and flexible programming language, perfect for use in a variety of domains by both novice and expert developers.
-With its efficient use of LLVM, it provides performance similar to C++, while being portable and running on a wide range of platforms.
+With its efficient use of LLVM, it provides performance similar to C++, while being portable and running on a wide range of platforms.[^1]

 - **Large Core Package Library** \
-    Fux offers a comprehensive standard library, known as the Core Package, which includes features such as buffered console I/O, file I/O, mathematics and arithmetic operations, algorithms, key-value maps, dynamic pointers, and string utilities.
+    Fux offers a comprehensive standard library, known as the Core Package, which includes features such as buffered console I/O, file I/O, mathematics and arithmetic operations, algorithms, key-value maps, dynamic pointers, and string utilities.[^1][^2][^3]
 - **Easy to Learn and Use** \
     For new programmers, Fux offers a safe and intuitive programming environment, with features like a built-in string type, dynamic arrays, and secure memory management.
 Experienced C/C++ developers will find the programming environment familiar, with added features and improvements over C++.
 - **Readable and Streamlined Syntax** \
     The syntax of Fux is designed to be readable and easy to understand, with a focus on seamless integration of different aspects of the language.
-This is achieved through the use of "pipe" / "move" operators (`<<` and `>>`), as well as the ability to define functions and variables without any keywords.
+This is achieved through the use of "pipe" / "move" operators (`<<` and `>>`), as well as the ability to define functions and variables without any keywords.[^3][^4]
 - **Eliminating Common C++ Errors** \
     Fux addresses common issues with C++ by eliminating potential sources of error, such as memory leaks, through its secure memory management.
 Its readable syntax and intuitive integration of different language elements also reduce the likelihood of bugs, making it easier for developers to write high-quality code.